 Right here on our website, via the program.
-Our calendar of events is constantly growing, so bookmark this site and follow us on Instagram, Facebook and Twitter to keep up to date with all things MPavilion.
-(And feel free to tag us or use the #MPavilion hashtag!)
-You can also sign up to receive our newsletter here.
+Our calendar of events is constantly growing, so if you bookmark this site and follow us on Instagram, Facebook and Twitter, you can keep up to date with all things MPavilion (feel free to tag us or use the #MPavilion hashtag, while you’re at it!)
+You can also sign up here to receive our newsletter.

 How do I get there?